vindasna/GeoLab/README.md

 * ${nbThreads} : number of threads to use for OpenMP.

-Then create the ".minf" file for your input if necessary and use the ProjectAtlasGeoLab command :
+Then use the ProjectAtlasGeoLab command :

-    `// Do if ".minf` for input does not exists
-    `$ createMinf -o {path to tractogram without extension}.minf -f ${format}` `// Parcellation`
     `$ ProjectAtlasGeoLab -i input${format} -a atlasDir -ref referenceImage.nii -o outputDir -nbPoints 15 -an Neigborhood -anc Centroids -nbThreads ${nbThreads}`

 * Replace ${format} with {.trk, .tck, .bundles} according to your tractogram format.
-* Replace ${format2} with {Trk, Tck, Bundles} according to your tractogram format.
 * input${format} : subject's tractogram (.tck/.trk/.bundles)
 * atlasDir : Path to your atlas directory (after analysing it with analyseAtlasBundle).
 * referenceImage.nii : path to the reference .nii where the atlas is